What is Vanilla? A Delicious Guide to Your Favorite Spice

 How to use vanilla powder: Substitute vanilla bean paste 1:1 for vanilla extract

-• When stored properly, vanilla beans can stay fresh for up to 2 years.
+• Vanilla beans can stay fresh for up to 2 years when stored properly.
 However, I recommend buying what you need to use in the next 6-10 months.

 • To properly store your vanilla beans, wrap them in plastic wrap and store them in an airtight container.
 Squeezing out as much air as possible will help prevent the beans from drying out.

-• If you ever suspect that your vanilla beans have mold, throw them out.
+• If you ever suspect your vanilla beans have mold, throw them out.

 • Store vanilla paste and vanilla extract indefinitely in a cool, dark place.